ajbn/WonderPyExamples/README.md

 # Extending WonderPyExamples by AJBN
 This project extends the original examples and tutorials for the [WonderPy Python API](https://github.com/playi/WonderPy) for working with [Wonder Workshop](https://www.makewonder.com) robots in two ways:
 1. track the robot on a floor mat or map. and
-2. issuing commands using tangibles blocks with NFC tags
+2. (wirelessly) issuing commands using tangibles blocks with NFC tags

 # Project Status
 They are at an "Alpha" release and were tested with the Dash robot.